 Step 1 – Sell Notes

-Sell notes on the secondary market.
+Liquidate your holdings by listing notes on the secondary market.
 Issued and Current notes are easy to sell.
-Lower the markup to liquidate faster.
+You will have to lower the markup to liquidate faster.

 Step 2 – Transfer Unsold Notes

 In Grace-Period and Late notes are hard to sell.
-If you have multiple accounts, transfer to your other account.
-Otherwise, use a third-party service such as PeerCube.
+If you have multiple accounts, transfer them to your other account.
+You can also use a third-party service such as PeerCube.
 Minimum Markup strategy is your friend.